SvSchmidt/linqjs/README.md

 ```

-See [the documentation]](http://svschmidt.github.io/linqjs/docs/Collection.html) for tips and every available method.
+See [the documentation]](https://svschmidt.github.io/linqjs/Collection.html) for tips and every available method.

 ## Install

 With [npm](https://npmjs.org/) installed, run

 ```
-$ npm install linqjs
+$ npm install linq.js
 ```

 ## See Also